euruko/2022.euruko.org/src/_talks/_day_1/07_talk_mel_kaulfuss.md

 - How to define SLOs and SLIs for your build, testing and deployment processes
 - How to use them to effectively drive continuous improvement
 - How to approach your CI/CD architecture just as you would your production systems:
-  -Availability & Uptime on self managed cloud hosted servers
+  - Availability & Uptime on self managed cloud hosted servers
   - Performance & Speed with job parallelisation and autoscaling clusters
   - Abstraction & Extensibility by managing infrastructure as code
   - Observability & Insights via access to useful data, real time monitors and metrics